 Higher nitro requires a richer fuel mixture.
 When running 33% fuel, richen your highspeed needle 3/4 turn if previously running 20% nitro and then re-tune the engine for maximum performance.
-See page 20 for more information.

-Before you begin tuning, the engine should be warmed up to its normal operating temperature and running slightly rich.
+See page 20 for more information Before you begin tuning, the engine should be warmed up to its normal operating temperature and running slightly rich.
 All final tuning adjustments must be made to the engine at its normal operating temperature.
 You can tell the engine is running rich by noting any of the following:

-- Sluggish acceleration with blue smoke coming from the exhaust. - The model may not shift into second gear. - There is unburned fuel spraying from the exhaust tip. - Leaning the high-speed fuel mixture increases performance.
+- Sluggish acceleration with blue smoke coming from the exhaust. - There is unburned fuel spraying from the exhaust tip. - Leaning the high-speed fuel mixture increases performance.